Yield Optimizer Stack Adapt

 The “Hub City’s” cool autumn nights set the perfect stage for one of Lubbock’s best things to do: wine tasting.
 Savor a fine red or white on the outdoor patio of one of several top-class wineries, including Llano Estacado Winery.
 Known as the largest winery in Texas, Llano Estacado specializes in complex and earthy reds and aromatic whites best enjoyed out in the fresh air.
 Meanwhile, McPherson Cellars’ patio is an artistic oasis in the heart of Lubbock’s bustling Depot District.
 Although any time is great for a visit, you won’t want to miss out on Patio Nights.
 Sample McPherson’s world-class wines via $5 pours and savor food truck fare, live music, and a laid-back vibe every Thursday evening.

 For a romantic evening, head to English Newsom Cellars.
-Whet your palette with your choice of a wide range of wines that showcase the very best of the High Plains AVA, from an albarino and a cabernet sauvignon to a malbec and a tempranillo.
+Whet your palate with your choice of a wide range of wines that showcase the very best of the High Plains AVA, from an Albarino and a Cabernet Sauvignon to a Malbec and a Tempranillo.
 Delight in it all on the patio as you revel in autumn’s brisk embrace.
-Finally, treat yourself to enticing flatbreads, paninis, and local wines when you make a trip out to Burklee Hill Vineyards in Levelland.
-Take your food and drink of choice out to the large back patio, the perfect spot for a delightful afternoon of sipping and savoring.

 Discover Lubbock’s Arts Scene